FergM/architecture/roughwork.md

 Democracy
 * Democratic selection of public buildings would likely increase the amount of traditional architecture
 * These days public commissions are rarely traditional, however the public does like traditional buildings and much more so than most architectural experts and the prevailing architectural establishment.
+* In fact traditional architects largely work on private projects, homes and restorations.
+New public buildings are difficult to win because these tend to go to the architectural establishment which is modernism dominated.

 Education
 * Few architecture schools teach traditional elements these days